utds3lab/sgx-log/README.md

 make
 ./app
 ```
+Use ctr+C to quit log server when finished.

 ### 2) log-client
 Log-client is a program that reads messages from text file and sends to log-server using over using socket communication.